onc-healthit/inferno-program/README.md

 * A UMLS account
 * A working Docker toolchain, which has been assigned at least 10GB of RAM (The Metathesaurus step requires 8GB of RAM for the Java process)
   * Note: the Docker terminology process will not run unless Docker has access to at least 10GB of RAM.
-* At least 33 GB of free disk space on the Host OS, for downloading/unzipping/processing the terminology files.
+* At least 90 GB of free disk space on the Host OS, for downloading/unzipping/processing the terminology files.
   * Note: this space needs to be allocated on the host because Docker maps these files through to the Host, to allow for building in the dedicated terminology container.
+  * Note: see the `.env` file section below for a way to reduce this space requirement to around 40 GB.
 * A copy of the Inferno repository, which contains the required Docker and Ruby files

 You can prebuild the terminology docker container by running the following command: